frostyarchtide/sandscreen/README.md

 # Building

 **Sandscreen** uses the CMake build system generator.
-A script to build the program as well as build then run the program are provided.
+A script to build the program is provided.
 An example for how to build manually is below:

 ```
-mkdir build
-cd build
+cmake -B build -S .
-cmake ..
+cmake --build build
-make
 ```

 # License